teamed/teamed.io/pages/policy.md

 {% par 16 %}
 You have 10 days to complete a task.
-If you fail, no matter what was the reason of it, we assign the task to another performer and you get twice as many negative points to your rating, as many minutes were in the task budget.
+If you fail, no matter the reason, we'll assign the task to another performer, and your rating will receive twice as many negative points as there were minutes in the task budget.
 Read this [No Obligations](http://www.yegor256.com/2014/04/13/no-obligations-principle.html) principle.

 {% par 30 %}
-If you hold a task for longer than 7 days, you may get a notice from a project manager and as many negative points to your rating as many minutes are in the task budget.
+If you hold a task for longer than seven days, you may get a notice from a project manager and be docked points for your rating in the amount of the minutes in the task budget.

 {% par 17 %}
-At any moment of time and at our own discretion we may decide to stop giving you tasks and eject you from any and/or all projects.
+At any moment of time and at our own discretion, we may decide to stop giving you tasks and remove you from any and/or all projects.
 This usually happens for one of these reasons:
-1) your communication skills are poor;
+1) Your communication skills are poor;
-2) your rating is too low;
+2) Your rating is too low;
-3) your code quality is low.
+3) Your code quality is low.

 {% par 18 %}
-If you want to increase your hourly rate, send us a message via [netbout.com](http://www.netbout.com).
+If you want to increase your hourly rate, send us a message via [Netbout.com](http://www.netbout.com).
 There is no guarantee you will get a raise, but these factors will be taken into account:
-1) your rating, 2) your average speed of delivery, 3) your communication skills,
+1) your rating, 2) your average speed of delivery, 3) your communication skills, and
-4) the amount of bugs you report.
+4) the number of bugs you report.
 This article explains even more:
 [How Hourly Rate Is Calculated](http://www.yegor256.com/2014/04/20/how-hourly-rate-is-calculated.html).

 {% par 19 %}
 All payment processing fees are reimbursed by us.
-No matter what payment instrument is used (PayPal, oDesk, wire transfer, check, or cash) we guarantee that you get exactly the amount you earned.
+No matter which payment instrument is used (PayPal, Upwork, wire transfer, check, or cash), we guarantee that you get exactly the amount you earned.

 {% par 32 %}